suzuran7053/PHP_projects/README.md

    <li>
       <h3>1.
 Dialang</h3>
       My first CMS web project.
 To create this I used my skills mainly learned on a Udemy course named 'CMS Project Course - Master PHP.'<br>
-      I wanted to create a website where you can learn languages whilst interacting with each other.
+      The reason I made this is I wanted to create a website where you can learn languages whilst interacting with each other.
    </li>

    <li>